shakurah/Ovra-/APP_STRUCTURE.md

-# Ovra AI Tax Assistant - Complete App Structure
+# ARTISTING Tax Assistant - Complete App Structure

 ## 🏗️ Project Overview

-**Ovra AI Tax Assistant** is an AI-powered legal chatbot system that helps freelancers and professionals in arts/cultural sectors with tax questions.
+**ARTISTING Tax Assistant** is an AI-powered legal chatbot system that helps freelancers and professionals in arts/cultural sectors with tax questions.
 Built with Django (backend) and Next.js (frontend).
 The system defaults to English with Spanish as a secondary language.

 ## 📁 Root Directory Structure